 - Disaster response team.
 When the unexpected happens, someone should be responsible for what the company does.
 So, create a response team that knows the business continuity action plan.

-On paper, business continuity concept is a mess of half-technological and half-business-related terms, policies, strategies, and teams.
+On paper, the business continuity concept is a mess of half-technological and half-business-related terms, policies, strategies, and teams.
 However, once you get a clear picture of business continuity vs disaster recovery difference, and once you apply business continuity and disaster recovery basics to your unique case, you will be able to work out a continuous approach to safeguarding your or your clients’ businesses from downtime.